Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Introduction

 Our study makes several key contributions to the relevant existing literature.
-First, from a methodological standpoint, we develop and present an adaptive Machine Learning (ML) based approach to select fitting windows that balances the challenging accuracy-speed tradeoff and demonstrate superior performance compared to established exponential growth rate estimates.
-Second, as further discussed in \S\ref{2.2}, our proposed \texttt{TLGRF} algorithm sheds new light on the ``small sample problem" in COVID-19 outbreak detection \citep[c.f.][]{brookmeyer2004monitoring} and reduces model uncertainty in COVID-19 outbreak management \citep[c.f.][]{holmdahl2020wrong,bertozzi2020challenges}.
-Third, through carefully designed experiments using county-level COVID-19 data throughout the pandemic, we show that \texttt{TLGRF} substantially improves case growth rate projections and can reduce the median Mean Absolute Error (MAE), defined as the average of the absolute difference between the predictions and the ground truth samples, and Root Mean Squared Error (RMSE), defined as the square root of the average squared differences between the predictions and the ground truth samples, by at least $27.4\%$ and $37.7\%$ respectively (see $\S$\ref{subsec.flexible} for details).
-In addition, applying \texttt{TLGRF} to Colorado state data reveals that CDPHE could have targeted counties with the most severe outbreaks in 58.79\% of their investigations, a significant improvement over their historical decisions (18.13\%).
+First, we provide an identification strategy that transforms instantaneous growth rate estimation, a challenging epidemiological parameter inference problem, into a tractable regression task.
+Second, we demonstrate how this formulation enables standard random forests to naturally perform transfer learning across space and time, addressing the ``small sample problem" in COVID-19 outbreak detection \citep[c.f.][]{brookmeyer2004monitoring} and reducing model uncertainty in COVID-19 outbreak management \citep[c.f.][]{holmdahl2020wrong,bertozzi2020challenges}.
+Third, through carefully designed experiments using county-level COVID-19 data throughout the pandemic, we show that \texttt{TLRF} substantially improves case growth rate projections and can reduce the median Mean Absolute Error (MAE), defined as the average of the absolute difference between the predictions and the ground truth samples, and Root Mean Squared Error (RMSE), defined as the square root of the average squared differences between the predictions and the ground truth samples, by at least $27.4\%$ and $37.7\%$ respectively (see $\S$\ref{subsec.flexible} for details).
+In addition, applying \texttt{TLRF} to Colorado state data reveals that CDPHE could have targeted counties with the most severe outbreaks in 58.79\% of their investigations, a significant improvement over their historical decisions (18.13\%).
 This marks a substantial 224\% increase in the Positive Predictive Value (PPV) of CDPHE's decisions (see $\S$\ref{CS} for details).
 To make our findings accessible to the policy-makers and the general public, we have further developed an online interactive local-level outbreak detection tool (\url{www.covid19sim.org}).
-Since official launch in September 2020, the outbreak detection tool has been used by more than 20,000 authentic users from all 50 states by April 2022.
-We have also been consulted by public health officials from several states to help them in their policy-making decisions through the support of the \texttt{TLGRF} algorithm.
+Since its official launch in September 2020, the outbreak detection tool has been used by more than 20,000 authentic users from all 50 states by April 2022.
+We have also been consulted by public health officials from several states to help them in their policy-making decisions through the support of the \texttt{TLRF} algorithm.